-(p=0.019).
-Additionally, longitudinal analysis of the GENFI study, which have not been published to date, showed a mean increase of 24% in serum NfL levels of symptomatic FTD-GRN patients after 12 months.
-The Lancet publication also shows that increases in NfL levels in FTD patients were associated with cognitive decline and brain atrophy rates.
-NfL has been associated with disease progression in FTD patients and identified as a marker of treatment effect in neurodegenerative diseases such as amyotrophic lateral sclerosis, spinal muscular atrophy, and multiple sclerosis in peer-reviewed journals.
-In the third quarter of 2019, we advanced AL001 into a Phase 2 study with proof-of-concept data in FTD-GRN patients expected in the first half of 2020.
-The Phase 2 study also includes an additional genetic subset of FTD patients (FTD-C9orf72).
-In addition, in consultation with the FDA, we plan to advance AL001 into a Phase 3 study in FTD-GRN patients in 2020.
+Our AL001 program is aimed at treating a genetic subset of patients with FTD who have a known genetic mutation that causes a deficiency in PGRN, which is called FTD-GRN.
+AL001 has successfully achieved proof-of-mechanism in the Phase 1b portion of the study in FTD-GRN subjects by restoring PGRN levels in plasma and cerebrospinal fluid back to the normal range.
+In the third quarter of 2019, we advanced AL001 into a Phase 2 study with proof-of-concept data in FTD-GRN patients expected in the first half of 2020, which also includes an additional genetic subset of FTD patients (FTD-C9orf72).
+In addition, in consultation with the U.S. Food and Drug Administration (FDA), we plan to advance AL001 into a Phase 3 study in FTD-GRN patients in 2020.

 We are developing AL101, our second product candidate in our PGRN program, for patients suffering from more prevalent neurodegenerative diseases including Alzheimer's disease and Parkinson's disease, in addition to FTD.
 In line with our therapeutic hypothesis for FTD, mutations that moderately reduce the expression levels of PGRN have been shown to increase the risk of developing Alzheimer's disease and Parkinson's disease, and increased PGRN levels have been demonstrated to be protective for these diseases in animal models.
-AL101 received orphan drug designation from the FDA for treatment of FTD in July 2019, and we initiated the Phase 1 study of AL101 in the fourth quarter of 2019.
+AL101 received orphan drug designation from the FDA for treatment of FTD in July 2019 and we expect to initiate a Phase 1 study of AL101 in the fourth quarter of 2019.
 We expect proof-of-mechanism data in 2020.